 This blog will keep an eye out for problematic cases of actors gaming the rules within adversarial institutions, and of debates on how to reform the rules and regulations governing these competitions.

-In addition, for at least the first few months of 2011, these four will be joined by several undergraduate students in Wayne’s course on Adversarial Ethics at Duke University.
-The students in this seminar-style course are expected to blog, on a regular basis, about issues they see arising in their assigned readings, in other courses, in current events, and in adversarial institutions they are most intrigued with.
+Ethics for Adversaries is curated by Wayne Norman,the Mike and Ruth Mackowski Professor of Ethics in the philosophy department and Kenan Institute for Ethics at Duke University.
+(Wayne has blogged on related issues over at This Sporting Life.)
+From time to time (most recently in the winter/spring of 2016) students in Wayne’s course on Adversarial Ethics at Duke University will be posting here as well.
+The students in this course are expected to blog, on a regular basis, about issues they see arising in their assigned readings, in other courses, in current events, and in adversarial institutions they are most intrigued with.

 Comments, and pointers to issues, are always most welcome.